-‘Infodemic’: an over-abundance of information – some accurate and some not – that makes it hard for people to find trustworthy sources and reliable guidance when they need it.
+“Infodemic”, as coined by World Health Organization in 2020, is an over-abundance of information – some accurate and some not – that makes it hard for people to find trustworthy sources and reliable guidance.